 Medicaid ABD covers an eye exam every three years for most beneficiaries, but will cover one more frequently for enrollees with medical conditions affecting their eyes.
 Medicaid also pays for one pair of eyeglasses per lifetime, when a minimum 10 diopter correction is required.

 Income eligibility: The income limit is $1,183 a month for singles and $1,637 a month for couples.
-(These amounts incorporate an unearned income “disregard” of $75 for individuals and $100 for spouses.)
+(These amounts incorporate an unearned income “disregard” of $75 a month for individuals and $100 a month for spouses.)